metarhia/impress/README.md

 - Applied code needs to be simple and secure, so we use code sandboxing with v8 isolated contexts, worker threads and minimal trusted npm dependencies;
-- Domain code needs to be separated from system code; so we use DDE, layered (onion) architecture, DI, SOLID, DIP principle and contract-based approach;
+- Domain code needs to be separated from system code; so we use DDE, layered (onion) architecture, DI, SOLID:DIP principle and contract-based approach;
 - Impress supports both stateful applications with RPC and client-session sticky to servers; microservices, centralized and distributed architecture;
 - No I/O is faster even than async I/O, so we hold state in memory and use